Arab Islamist helps clinch Israel's new anti-Netanyahu government

 “He should be commended for trying something new, but if there’s another war with Gaza, and he’s in government, there will be pressure on him to abandon ship,” said Moussa al-Zayadna in the Bedouin town of Rahat in southern Israel.

-The Joint List, which won six seats in the election, has not commented on Abbas's decision to join the coalition.

-Former Joint List member Jamal Zahalka called the alliance "a sin, not just a mistake" and said Abbas's move came "at the expense of our national position, rights and dignity."
+Abbas’s Islamist party has “dramatically changed its historical political behaviour” by joining with Bennett and other right-wing leaders, Joint List member Sami Abou Shehadeh said, calling it “a very big crime”.

+“Bennett was the head of the Yesha Council (a settler umbrella group).
+We’re talking about dangerous people, and supporting them means that Mansour Abbas has chosen to stand with the extreme settler right against the interests of our people.”

-Abbas temporarily halted coalition negotiations during an 11-day conflict between Israel and Gaza militants last month that also saw violent incidents between Jews and Arabs within Israel.
+Abbas temporarily halted coalition negotiations during an 11-day conflict between Israel and Gaza last month that also sparked mob violence between Jews and Arabs within Israel.
+The latter prompted him to make a solidarity visit to a torched synagogue.

-But the decision to join a coalition was a strategic, long-term view, said Arik Rudnitzky of the Israel Democracy Institute.

-"He would not withdraw such a strategic option just because of violent events," Rudnitzky said.
+Bennett described that incident as a turning point in his views on Abbas.
+“I saw a person who was decent and brave,” the prime minister-designate told Israel’s top-rated Channel 12 TV.

 ($1 = 3.2 shekels)